Command Catalog

 Each linked reference page documents the current syntax, purpose, safe local examples, and current limitations.
 If a command does not appear in this list, it is not part of the runnable MVP surface.

 codemesh agent prepare prints the ready workspace path plus handoff_docs: N, where N is the count of selected handoff docs.
-The detailed handoff doc metadata is path-only in codemesh-run.json; CodeMesh does not copy docs, embed doc contents, or read doc contents into metadata.
+The detailed handoff doc metadata is path-only in the versioned codemesh-run.json Agent Run Contract; CodeMesh does not copy docs, embed doc contents, or read doc contents into metadata.
+With --env-provider fake and matching --allow-env-scope, Agent Prep can materialize an env bundle under the managed run directory, outside the prepared Git checkout.
+The contract records clone strategy metadata, requirement names, allowed scopes, bundle presence/path, and values: not-recorded.

 #Safe Local Example